Below you will find the answers to several common questions regarding the availability of current season FOX shows.

 FOX has chosen to limit access to catch-up episodes of current shows to viewers that have subscribed to a participating pay-TV service.
 Paying subscribers will be able to watch these episodes the day after they air online; otherwise, episodes will usually be available on Hulu.com 8 days after they air on TV.
 Currently, supported pay-TV subscribers are eligible to see FOX shows day-after-air for free on FOX.com and Hulu.com.
 (More information about FOX's decision can be found on their website: (www.fox.com/watchnewepisodes).

-If a current season show from FOX is available on Hulu Plus, this show remains available the next day on the Hulu Plus subscription service.
+If a current season show from FOX is available for Hulu subscribers, this show remains available the next day on the Hulu subscription service.
 As always, you can try it out here for a free week trial.

 There have been changes to the network and studio licensing rules relating to FOX's decision to delay current season catch-up episodes by 8 days on a free, ad-supported online service like Hulu.
 If you are a free Hulu user, you will now only have access to the last 4 episodes which aired on TV, not 5 episodes like had been available in past seasons.